Charity shops in Glenrothes

 What if we decide not to accept the valuation?

 That is entirely fine.
-If the charity declines, the items are returned to the Glenrothes shop free of charge by tracked, insured delivery.
+If the charity declines, the items are returned to the Glenrothes shop free of charge by tracked, signed-for delivery.
 There is no fee for declining and no pressure to go ahead.

 How and when does the charity receive payment?